Terry Corbell, The Biz Coach

 Download speed is important to search engines because they want to be known for providing fast access to sites for Internet users.

-Google was a pioneer in the quest for fast downloads, as I explained in this 2010 column: In SEO, Your Site’s Download Speed Matters to Google.
+Google was a pioneer in the quest for fast downloads, as I explained in this article: In SEO, Your Site’s Download Speed Matters to Google.

 Here are five tips:

-1. You should daily check your site’s Dashboard, as WordPress frequently issues updates.
+1. Daily check your site’s Dashboard, as WordPress frequently issues updates.
 That’s where WordPress will advise you.
 Caution is advised, however – update your system after the bugs have been worked out in the Beta testing versions.

 2. To insure picture-perfect resolution, do a couple of things – Don’t insert a larger-size picture than necessary, and consider installing the complimentary SmushIt Plugin.
 The plugin will shrink the size of the picture without damaging the resolution.